Zur Hauptnavigation springen Zur Suche springen Zum Seiteninhalt springen Zum Footer springen

 Hunger and displacement in Sudan

 The victims are the local civilian population.
-Millions have fled in fear of the violence and many do not have sufficient access to food and water.
+More than 26,000 have been killed, millions have fled in fear of the violence and many do not have sufficient access to food and water.
 The fighting prevents people from heading out into the streets, stocking up on food, or doing agricultural work.

 Frauen in einem Camp für Binnenflüchtlinge in Port Sudan.